novak-stevanovic/nuterm/README.md

 ## Usage instructions:

 To use the library in your project, you must first install it.
 This can be done on your system - globally, or locally, inside a project that is using this library.
 1. Install with desired `PREFIX` and `PC_PREFIX`.
-When compiling a project that depends on this library, make sure to use cflags: `pkfconf --cflags nuterm` and link with flags: `pkfconf --libs nuterm`.
-For this to work, make sure that pkgconf seaches in the directory `PC_PREFIX`(specified when installing this library).
+2. Compile your project with cflags: `pkfconf --cflags nuterm` and link with flags: `pkfconf --libs nuterm`.
+For this to work, make sure that pkgconf seaches in the directory `PC_PREFIX` when using pkgconfig.